XOORweb/NOT-Engine/README.md

 NOTE: Multiple sources can be connected to the same port.
 If any source on a specific port is True, that port is considered True for the gate's logic calculation, basically a wired OR, however, that doesnt mean, that NOT and NOR are the same thing.

-### Getting Started
-- Download NOT_Engine.dll and NOT_Enhost.exe, or compile from git repository
-- Create any .not file
-- Open it in any text editor
-- Write down your script
-- Drag n drop it on enhost (OR open console in the same directory, as where enhost is, and use `NOT_Enhost your_script.not`)

 ### Special Commands
 Special commands are commands, that do STUFF in engine (Switching modes, and that's all) currently there are
 - trace